-Every day I get questions about the “perfect” shade of white for walls, trim and doors.
+Every day I get questions about the perfect white paint color for wall, trim and doors.
 While there’s no perfect color that will work for everyone, Sherwin Williams Pure White comes close to it, thanks to how versatile it is.

-If you’re looking for a bright white that looks soft and works with both warm and cool colors, Pure White is an excellent choice.
+If you’re looking for a versatile bright white that looks soft yet works with both warm and cool colors, SW Pure White is an excellent choice.
 In fact, since we remodeled our kitchen a few years ago, we’ve slowly been repainting all our trim and interior doors this color (which were previously BM Decorator’s White and then SW Extra White).

-While pure white is, as the name suggests, a pretty pure white it does not at all feel cold and stark and has barely any undertones.
+While pure white is, as the name suggests, quite white, it does not feel cold and stark and only has the smallest drop of yellow to warm it up.
+This makes it a great choice for walls, trims, cabinets, and exterior siding.

-The LRV of Pure White is 84, which means it reflects a lot of light, which makes it a soft white color, and not an in-your-face ultra-bright white.
+It has an LRV of is 84, meaning it reflects a lot of light.
+This makes it a soft white color, and not an in-your-face ultra-bright white.

-SW Pure White has More has the slightest hint of warmth (touch of yellow) as well as the tiniest touch of gray to offset the warmth.
+Pure White has the slightest hint of warmth (touch of yellow) and the tiniest touch of gray to offset the warmth.

 This slight softness makes it a great option for any design style.
-It pairs well with cool-toned colors such as blues, greens, and grays and with warmer colors like greige, beige, and tan.
+It pairs well with cool-toned colors such as blues, greens, and grays and with warmer colors like greige, beige, and tan paint colors.
 This is what makes it such a versatile shade of white.

 Pure White as a trim and door color will work in any room of your home, with any exposure.
 It doesn’t matter whether you have warm south-facing light, only morning light, afternoon light or gray northern light.
 It’s an excellent, versatile choice for a soft warm white.